Steps for Incoming J-1 Student Interns

 1. Complete the Exchange Visitor DS-2019 Request and J-1 Student Intern Student Supplement

-This will be sent to you by your NU department contact.
-Return the completed form and associated documents (electronic copies are acceptable) to your host department so your contact can submit the request to the Office of International Student and Scholar Services.
+Return the completed forms and associated documents (electronic copies are acceptable) to your host department so the department can submit the complete request to the Office of International Student and Scholar Services.

 2. Receive DS-2019 and DS-7002